kugurerdem/rugu.dev/content/blog/idealism-argument.md

 date: '2022-12-24'
 ---

-*This essay was originally written for my Philosophy PHIL103 course at Bilkent University, where we delved into various branches of philosophy, including consciousness.
+*This essay was originally written for the 'Introduction to Philosophy I' (PHIL103) course at Bilkent University, where we delved into various branches of philosophy, including consciousness.
 It reflects some of the thought processes that arose as I grappled with these philosophical questions.
 It's important to note that this essay is not an exact reflection of my personal beliefs, but rather an exercise in argumentation.*

 *Despite this, I believe the arguments presented in this essay hold value and are worth exploring.
 My hope is that this essay provides you with insight and